exhuma/python-course-basic/slides/slides/01-00-intro.md

 ## About This Course

-This course covers the basics to be able to write simple Python applications:

 - Installation
 - Running Python code
 - Basic syntax & data types
 - Code organisation
 - Standard Library

+Note:

+This course covers the basics to be able to write simple Python applications:

 ---